Green Software Foundation

 1. Self-attestation questionnaire

-The applicant completes a questionnaire confirming their SCI methodology, scope, and data sources.
+The applicant completes a 7-section questionnaire covering their SCI methodology, boundary, functional unit, energy and carbon data, embodied emissions, and full calculation.
+A signed attestation is included.
 Liability for accuracy sits with the applicant.

 2. Completeness review